The Paul McCartney World Tour: Tour booklet

 Concert attendees received, free of additional charge, a lavish 9x12-inch 98-me page booklet, containing the tour itinerary, lengthy profiles of the band members, descriptions of the tour's stage and logistics, and an extended description of Friends of the Earth's mission.
 Two-thirds of the booklet consisted of McCartney's reflections upon his life and career, illustrated by many photographs.

 Set list

-The following set list is obtained from the September 28, 1989 concert in Scandinavium, Gothenburg.
+The following set list is from the September 28, 1989 concert in Scandinavium, Gothenburg.
 It is not intended to represent all dates throughout the tour.